datoviz/datoviz/docs/tutorials/quickstart.md

 # Quickstart: using Datoviz in Python

-In this tutorial, we'll cover the most important features of Datoviz by **creating a simple 2D plot in Python**.
+In this tutorial, we'll cover the most important features of Datoviz by **creating a 2D raster plot in Python**.

 <!-- IMAGE ../images/screenshots/standalone_scene.png -->